 First things first…

-There’s a couple steps you need to take before you can start delivering your online training.
+There’s a couple steps you need to take before you can start delivering your virtual training.
 For each of your Zoom Hosts, you need to access their personal meeting URL and add it to their presenter record in Arlo.
 By doing this it is much easier to add the correct Zoom Meeting URL to any webinar you create.

 Just find the presenter’s record in Arlo.
 Then in the “Information” field paste the Zoom Meeting URL.

-1 – Create your your webinar
+1. Now what?
+Create your your webinar

 It’s easy to create a webinar within Arlo.
 From the Webinar page, select “New webinar” and Arlo will then guide you through the setup process.